 If you visit Upper Antelope Canyon you should go during the morning as this is when the ray of light enters the canyon.
 I have been to Lower Canyon in both the morning and afternoon and didn't see much difference in conditions, although I have heard that morning is better.
 Lower Antelope also gets rays of light during part of the year.
-For either canyon you should get the "Photographers Pass" which will allow you to stay in the Canyon longer (two hours).
-If you stay longer than two hours you will need to pay an additional hourly rate.
-You must have a tripod with you to take the Photographers Pass, no exceptions.
+In Upper Antelope the best light is often near the top so you'll be working with a normal or short telephoto.
+Occasionally you will want to go wider than 24mm.

 Lower Antelope is about 1/4 mile long and ends abruptly with a 100 foot drop off.
 The canyon continues on to Lake Powell but never slots up again after the drop.
-In Lower Antelope Canyon there are some ladders to climb so bring a light pack.
+In Lower Antelope Canyon there are some ladders to climb so bring a light pack if allowed.
 When you get to the drop off in Lower Antelope you can either exit the canyon by climbing up a ladder and then rim walk back to your car, or you can backtrack up the canyon.
 Both canyons are closed after heavy rains or when rain is threatening.

 To view the map larger please click on the box in the upper right corner of the map.